cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"/var/run/cilium"``
    * - datapathMode
      - Configure which datapath mode should be used for configuring container connectivity.
 Valid options are "veth" or "ipvlan".
+Deprecated, to be removed in v1.12.
      - string
      - ``"veth"``
    * - debug.enabled